dotnetricardo/ShapeFX/README.md

 4 - Compile your type, by calling the Compile method of the compiler you created.
 ```
-// The false flag if for generating debug information on your dynamic assembly)
+// The true flag if for generating debug information on your dynamic assembly)
 var type = compiler.Compile(code, dependencies, true);
 ```